- Website & Social

 1) What social differences and changes have you aimed to create (or supported)?

-We want to provide more fulfilling activities including greater supported employment for those locally with learning disabilities.
-We wish to work in partnership with local organisations and companies to offer an employment programme, offering roles and jobs and apprenticeships.
+We provide fulfilling activities including greater supported employment for over 100 people with learning disabilities, working in partnership with local organisations and companies to offer an employment programme, job roles and apprenticeships.

-We aim to give people with learning disabilities a louder voice in society through strong public affairs, campaigning and lobbying against activities such as “hate crime” and offering greater, more enhancing lives through better health and wellbeing.
-Ensuring health is at the centre of our learning disability support is a key focus for us.
+We are giving people with learning disabilities a louder voice in society and offering greater more enhancing lives through better health and wellbeing.
+Ensuring health is at the centre of our support is a key focus for us.

-We wish to build communities for those with learning disabilities, and to become an inclusive part of the local community and not to be resigned to segregated services away from circles of support.
+We are building communities for those with learning disabilities, and to become an inclusive part of the local community and not to be resigned to segregated services away from circles of support.

 2) What actions have you taken to address the above social aims?

-We have taken over the support of 900 people in Somerset with learning disabilities.
+We support around 600 people in Somerset with learning disabilities and/or autism.

-We are reviewing their quality of life, their support and activities which form their daily lives.
-We are reviewing the day service provision in Somerset, and designing new innovative methods of day support including developing a supported employment offering with local companies, creating new community hubs and activity plans for those currently in day services.
+We regularly review their quality of life, support and activities, which form their daily lives as part of their person-centred plans.
+We are transforming the day service provision in Somerset, and have incorporated new, innovative methods of support including: the development an award-winning supported employment offering with local companies; creating new community hubs, and activity plans for those currently in day services.

-We are redesigning supported living accommodation, offering better and more appropriate housing to those who are confined to almost institutional living.
-We are giving choice to the people we support in who they live with and how they live.
+We review our supported living accommodation, looking to offer better and more appropriate housing, giving choice to the people we support in who they live with and how they live.
+An example of this is a new development called Apple Tree Court in Street, where everyone will have their own front door.

 3) What has changed and what benefits have been realised as a result of your actions?